No answers found.

 Does Quad pay a cash dividend?

-Yes, Quad is committed to our dividend, which is one of the ways in which we return value to our shareholders.
+Due to uncertainty in customer demand as a result of COVID-19, the Board of Directors made the proactive decision in April 2020 to temporarily suspend the Company’s quarterly dividend of $0.15 per share.
+Quad remains committed to paying a dividend over the long-term, which is one of the ways in which we return value to our shareholders, and will seek to resume the dividend following stabilization of its operating environment.
 More information on our dividend can be found within the Dividend & Stock Information section of the Investor Relations portion of our website.

 Does Quad have a dividend reinvestment program?